THUDM/GLM/tasks/superglue/README.md

 ```
 We use `PvP.shortenable` to mark the segments that can be truncated when exceeding the maximum sequence length.

 For multi-token task, you should set `is_multi_token=True` in the class definition.
 You should implement `get_parts` to return the inputs to GLM given an example and `get_answers` to return the candidates.
-Take `ReCoRDPvP` as an example:
+Take `ReCoRDPVP` as an example:
 ```python
 class RecordPVP(PVP):
     is_multi_token = True